 - Decongestant, alone or in combination with antihistamine

 - Anti-motion sickness medication

-- Epinephrine auto-injector (such as an EpiPen), especially if history of severe allergic reaction; smaller-dose packages are available for children
+- Epinephrine auto-injectors* (such as an EpiPen 2-Pak), especially if history of severe allergic reaction or anaphylaxis; smaller-dose packages are available for children

 Basic First Aid